TampaUseRs/TampaUseRs.github.io/readme.md

 Commit your changes into a feature branch (include both `index.Rmd` and `index.html`).
 Push to the [TampUseRs github repo](https://github.com/TampaUseRs/TampaUseRs) and submit a PR.

-GitHub Pages is enabled in the repo settings to serve from the `docs/` folder of the master branch.
+GitHub Pages is autmatically enabled to serve from the root folder of the master branch to <https://tampausers.github.io>

 ## Required Packages